FarizkWinters/Capcut-Account-Creator/README.md

 - Automated account creation on Canva.
 - Auto use email from Generator.email
 - Custom password on .env
-- Saves account details to `account.txt`.
+- Saves account details to `accounts.txt`.
 - Uses Puppeteer

 ## 🛠️ Requirements